 I passed community banks flush with bartered dreams

 and gas stations promising consistently low prices when paying with cash.

 The ghosts all drove cars and didn’t bother me.

-Lucid, I believed I was back in Berlin and brave.
+Lucid, I believed I was back in Berlin.
+I was brave.

 I woke to trees taller than houses.